The Benefits of Compression Garments: Beyond Travel

 HOW COMPRESSION GARMENTS WORK

-Compression stockings/socks use medical grade elastic to apply controlled pressure to the surface of our veins.
-Veins are the blood vessels that bring oxygen-poor blood and waste products back to the heart, whereas arteries are blood vessels that bring oxygen-rich blood and nutrients to the body.
+Compression stockings/socks use medical grade fabrics to apply controlled pressure to the returning blood in our veins.
+Veins are the blood vessels that bring oxygen-depleted blood and waste products back to the heart, whereas arteries are blood vessels that bring oxygen-rich blood and nutrients to the body.
 The external pressure simultaneously supports the pumping of our arterial muscles while narrowing the diameter of the valves in our veins, improving venous return (the rate of blood flow back to the heart).

 The veins and muscles in our legs have a literal uphill battle when it comes to pumping blood back towards our hearts.
 Insufficient venous return or Chronic Venous Insufficiency (CVI) results in blood pooling in our legs, which can lead to venous thrombosis (blood clots), pain, cramping, varicose veins, reduction of healing, ulcers, as well as cardiac issues incurred from the additional stress.